-Having the appropriate class of vector fields to work with, we can start to discuss the main topic of our work, namely the investigation of the Gauss-Green formulas.
-In Section \ref{reg-dom} we define the space of $p$-summable divergence-measure fields on a general metric measure space $\X$, $\DM^{p}(\X)$, and, as an interesting byproduct of the definitions and of the differential structure we are using, we show that, if $X\in\DM^p(\X)$, for $p \in (1, \infty]$, the measure $\div(X)$ is absolutely continuous with respect to the $q$-capacity, where $q$ denotes the conjugate exponent of $p$.
+Having the appropriate class of vector fields to work with, we can start to discuss the main topic of our work, namely the investigation of the Gauss--Green formulas.
+In Section \ref{reg-dom} we define the space of $p$--summable divergence--measure fields on a general metric measure space $\X$, $\DM^{p}(\X)$, and, as an interesting byproduct of the definitions and of the differential structure we are using, we show that, if $X\in\DM^p(\X)$, for $p \in (1, \infty]$, the measure $\div(X)$ is absolutely continuous with respect to the $q$--capacity, where $q$ denotes the conjugate exponent of $p$.

-Then, we refine the analysis of \cite{bu} to give a Gauss-Green formula on regular domains in a locally compact metric measure space, requiring no further structural assumptions to be satisfied.
+Then, we refine the analysis of \cite{bu} -- which was tailored to geodesic spaces -- to give a Gauss--Green formula on regular domains in a locally compact metric measure space, requiring no further structural assumptions to be satisfied.

 The hypothesis of local compactness will be essential here, and also in Sections \ref{leib-rules} and \ref{GGformulas}, since we will often need to rely on the Riesz Representation Theorem and its corollaries in our arguments.